marcvador03/cub3d/README.md

 - have different textures applied to north/south/east/west walls.
 Textures paths are provided in the map file (.ber extension).
 - move within the map with keyboard
 - in the bonus part, we also added wall collisions and ability to move with the mouse.

+*For C Projects, 42 School imposes a norm to follow strictly.
+Amongst many things, we are restricted to write no more than 25 lines per function, and 5 functions per file.
+I really do love norms, but just mentioning this to explain why sometimes we split functions and multiply files :)*